What is happening in ArchivesSpace v2.7.0 and beyond?

 Atlas to Install

-Before you begin determining which plugins are necessary for your data, remember to consider whether your instance of ArchivesSpace has multiple repositories and whether languages were recorded in different ways in each.
+Before you begin determining which plugins are necessary for your Resource records, remember to consider whether your instance of ArchivesSpace has multiple repositories and whether languages were recorded in different ways in each.
 Each plugin will give options on whether to enact changes to one or all repositories.

 It is expected that one of the plugins will be useful to pretty much everyone.
 It will handle two of the fields, Language of Description and Script of Description, which will be the easiest to start with.